On Dynamic Pricing with Covariates: Problem Setup

 Now, we define \textit{regret} as the performance measure for the problem.
 Specifically,

-where $\theta^*$ denotes the true parameter vector, $\pi$ denotes the policy/algorithm, $r_t$ is the revenue obtained at time $t$ under $\pi$, and the expectation is taken with respect to the demand shock $\epsilon_t$'s.
-The benchmark oracle (the first summation in above) is defined based on the optimal revenue function $r^*(\theta, x)$.
-It assumes the knowledge of the true $\theta^*$ but does not observe the realization of the demand shock $\epsilon_t$ when setting the price.
-In defining the regret, we allow the covariates $x_t$'s to be arbitraryly generated.
-Therefore, no expectation is taken for $x_t$'s in the regret definition, and we seek for a worst-case regret upper bound over all possible $x_t$'s.
+where $\pi$ denotes the online policy/algorithm in use, and the expectation is taken with respect to the demand shock $\epsilon_t$'s and the potential randomness from $\pi$.
+An admissible policy $\pi$ maps the covariates $x_{1},...,x_t$, the past demand $D_1,\ldots,D_{t-1}$, and the past prices $p_1,\ldots,p_{t-1}$ to the price $p_t^{\pi}$ offered at $t$.
+Accordingly, $r_t^{\pi}$ denotes the revenue collected at time $t$ under $\pi$.
+The benchmark oracle (the first summation in above) is defined based on the optimal revenue function $r^*(a^*_t,b^*_t)$.
+It assumes knowledge of $(a^*_t,b^*_t)=(x_t^\top\alpha^*,x_t^\top\beta^*)$ but does not observe the realization of the demand shock $\epsilon_t$ when setting the price.
+In defining the regret, we allow the covariates $x_t$'s to be arbitrarily generated subject to Assumption \ref{assp_bound}.
+Therefore, no expectation is taken for $x_t$'s in the regret definition, and we seek a worst-case regret upper bound over all possible $x_t$'s.
 For the case when $x_t$'s are i.i.d., the regret definition involves one more layer of expectation on $x_t$'s.
 Thus our regret bound is stronger and can directly translate into a regret bound for the i.i.d. case.